grafana/loki/docs/sources/upgrading/_index.md

 A shutdown marker file can be written by the `/ingester/prepare_shutdown` endpoint.
 If the new `ingester.shutdown_marker_path` config setting has a value that value is used.
 If not the`common.path_prefix` config setting is used if it has a value.
-Otherwise an error is returned on startup.
+Otherwise a warning is shown in the logs on startup and the `/ingester/prepare_shutdown` endpoint will return a 500 status code.

 ## 2.8.0